Aashi24/Portfolio/Assignment3&4.md

 - Change the color hue as suggested ,makes sense
 - Try out the horizontal bars to verify aesthetic and perceptive value

+## Next Trial after incorpating feedback

+### Feedback received:

+**Friend 1:** <br />
+- The chart more intuitive and easy to interpret now.
+I see the link with title clearly.

+**Friend 2:** <br />
+- I love how you have added the average in gray dashed line.
+I wouldn't change anything more!

+# 5 : Build my final Viz

+## How is the new visualization better?

+I believe the bars chart are much easilt perceived by the readers than the dot shapes used earlier.
+No overlapping and less cluttered
+OECD Average is clearly visible, while not trying to take the focus off the actual bars.